gecko0307/dagon-demo/README.md

 While in the car, press W/S to accelerate forward/backward, A/S to steer, E to get out.
 You can also use a joystick or a driving wheel.

+Press G to show UI widgets.

+Press F1 to switch skydome/HDRI environment.

+Press F12 to make a screenshot.

 Press Escape or close the window to exit the application.

 License
 -------
-Copyright (c) 2016-2018 Timur Gafarov.
+Copyright (c) 2016-2019 Timur Gafarov.
 Distributed under the Boost Software License, Version 1.0 (see accompanying file COPYING or at http://www.boost.org/LICENSE_1_0.txt).